tonethar/IGME-230-GDD-2017-Fall/notes/HW-gif-finder.md

 ### III.
 Capture the user intent and format a URL
 We need to write code to build a URL to the web service.
+This URL will contain the users search preferences (search term and number of results).

-This code will need to pull what data **Go ahead and type this code in:**
+**Go ahead and type this code in:**

 ![Web Page](_images/gif-finder-3.jpg)